filecoin-project/devgrants/open-grant-proposals/open-proposal-metatron.md

 - Docker container for easy setup: https://github.com/macterra/metatron-node
 - Try it out yourself: http://btc.metagamer.org:5000/

-The project already has an active community of users who are demanding and needing functionality provided by Metatron.
+The project has a community of users who are familiar with the technology and demanding the  functionality provided by Metatron.
 The [Ethical Data Alliance](https://ethicaldata.net/what-we-are-doing/) has defined its needs in the form of the [EDEN Protocol](https://edenprotocol.io).
 Metatron provides the foundation system needed to implement the EDEN Protocol.

 ## Development Roadmap